corocoto/conversify/README.md

 **converisy** is a package that represents an advanced implementation of `JSON.stringify` method.

-It allows you to correctly convert JSON unsupported values to string.
+It allows you to convert JSON unsupported values to string correctly.

 Such as `Date` value, `+/-Infinity`, `undefined`, `NaN` and function realization in `Array` or `Object`.